encode/django-rest-framework/docs/tutorial/4-authentication-and-permissions.md

             # Write permissions are only allowed to the owner of the snippet
             return obj.owner == request.user

-Now we can add that custom permission to our snippet instance endpoint, by editing the `permission_classes` property on the `SnippetInstance` class:
+Now we can add that custom permission to our snippet instance endpoint, by editing the `permission_classes` property on the `SnippetDetail` class:

     permission_classes = (permissions.IsAuthenticatedOrReadOnly,
                           IsOwnerOrReadOnly,)